kubernetes-sigs/lws/keps/898-group-identity/README.md

 This KEP adds a `groupIdentity` field to the LeaderWorkerSet spec with two values. `Ordinal` is the default and keeps today's behavior, where groups are named by the leader StatefulSet's ordinals. `Hash` gives each group a random identity instead of an ordinal and manages leader pods with a Deployment instead of a StatefulSet.

 With hash identity, scale down removes unscheduled and not-ready groups before healthy ones, because that is how the ReplicaSet ranks its victims.
-Everything else about a group stays the same: workers still run in a per-group StatefulSet, rolling updates still move group by group within the `maxSurge` and `maxUnavailable` budgets, and startup policies and exclusive placement work as they do today.
+Everything else about a group stays the same: workers still run in a per-group StatefulSet, rolling updates still move group by group within the `maxSurge` and `maxUnavailable` budgets, and startup policies and exclusive placement are unaffected.

 ## Motivation

 Group identity in LWS is currently an ordinal, so the set of live groups is always `0..replicas-1`.
 Scale down can only remove the highest ordinal.
-When some other group is unhealthy, for example because its node died, scaling down removes a healthy group and then rebuilds the unhealthy one.
-The user wanted one group gone and got two disruptions.
+When some other group is unhealthy, for example because its node died, scaling down removes a healthy group when targeting the unhealthy group would save the rebuild churn.

-The same coupling makes it impossible to remove or relocate one specific group.
+The ordinal system makes it impossible to remove or relocate one specific group.
 Issue [#898](https://github.com/kubernetes-sigs/lws/issues/898) describes both problems from an inference serving platform running LWS behind an autoscaler.
 Serving workloads generally do not need stable per-group identity.
-They need N interchangeable groups, and they want the unhealthy ones to be the first to go.
+They need N interchangeable groups, and this hashing system maintains that while allowing ReplicaSet to pick the unhealthy ones as the first to go.

 ### Goals